NativeScript/docs-v7/tooling/bundling-with-webpack.md

 - Application source files configuring bundle chunks:
     - `app/vendor`.
 Defines vendor modules which get bundled separately from application code.
     - `app/vendor-platform.android` and `app/vendor-platform.ios`.
 Define platform-specific vendor modules.
-- Several helper scripts in your project's `package.json` files that let you build a bundled version: `build-<platform>-bundle` and `start-<platform>-bundle`.
+- Several helper scripts in your project's `package.json` files that let you build a bundled version: `build-<platform>-bundle`, `start-<platform>-bundle` and others.

 ## Bundling

 `nativescript-dev-webpack` changes the usual workflow of working with your project.
-Instead of using `tns` CLI commands, we will use `npm run` commands to invoke scripts that prepare the release build.
+Instead of using `tns` CLI commands, we will use `npm run` commands to invoke scripts that prepare the bundled version.

 Given that you have your project running in its non-bundled state, you can test the bundled version with the following command(s):